adelarue/cos_2019/6_julia_and_jump/README.md

 ### Check your installation

-Check that RCall has been properly installed by entering the following code in Julia
+Check that RCall has been properly installed by replicating this simple example

 ```jl
 julia> using RCall